libcell/phyloR/README.md

 ### Platform Requirements

-- Windows users:

-Please ensure that Rtools is installed and properly configured before installing from source.
+- *for Windows users:* Please ensure that Rtools is installed and properly configured before installing from source.

-- MacOS users:

-Some dependencies (e.g., rgl) require XQuartz to be installed.
+- *for MacOS users:* Some dependencies (e.g., rgl) require XQuartz to be installed.

-- Linux users:

-Make sure to install system libraries required by Bioconductor packages (e.g., libxml2, libcurl, libssl).
+- *for Linux users:* Make sure to install system libraries required by Bioconductor packages (e.g., libxml2, libcurl, libssl).

 ### From GitHub (Latest Version)
 ``` r